isabella232/media-analytics.en-1/help/nielsen-partnership/dcr-impl/dcr-android-impl-2.1.md

 1. Create an instance of `AppInfo` with all the required application info needed to initialize Nielsen Measurement.

-   For more information about AppInfo, see *NielsenAppInfo* in [](../../nielsen-partnership/dcr-vars-metadata.md).
+   For more information about AppInfo, see *NielsenAppInfo* in [Variables and metadata](../dcr-vars-metadata.md).

    ```java
    // Creation of AppInfo Object